OpenSDN-io/docs/tungsten-fabric-operator/testing-and-debugging-opensdn-operator.rst

 If you do not know which interface is pysical interface for vhost0 then by default it is `eth0` interface.
 However, it may be checked using `vif` CLI tool that comes together with vRouter module.

-Command :command:`vif --list` shows all interfaces recognised by Tungsten Fabric.
+Command :command:`vif --list` shows all interfaces recognised by OpenSDN.
 Here it is also possible to recongise physical interface by comparing MAC address of vhost0 interface with any other interface.

 If you need specific information regarding name of the physical interface then vRouter confgiuration contains it written in `ini` format easy to parse with any programming language.